avery-gfs/Game-Design-and-Development/README.md

 We can use `for` loops to run a piece of code multiple times.
 A `for` loop has four components:

-- A loop variable begins at some starting value and changes as the loop runs
+- A loop variable that begins at some starting value and changes as the loop runs
 - A condition that tells the loop when to keep running
 - An update expression that tels the loop how to update the loop variable
 - A block of code that runs for each iteration (cycle) of the loop